astronomer/terraform-provider-astro/README.md

 - `-resources`: Comma-separated list of resources to import.
 Accepted values are workspace, deployment, cluster, api_token, team, team_roles, user_roles.
 - `-token`: API token to authenticate with the Astro platform.
 If not provided, the script will attempt to use the `ASTRO_API_TOKEN` environment variable.
-- `-host`: API host to connect to.
-Default is https://api.astronomer.io.
-Use "dev" for https://api.astronomer-dev.io or "stage" for https://api.astronomer-stage.io.
 - `-organizationId`: Organization ID to import resources from.
 - `-runTerraformInit`: Run `terraform init` after generating the import configuration.
 Used for initializing the Terraform state in our GitHub Actions.
 - `-help`: Display help information.